charlesfrye/charlesfrye.github.io/_posts/2016-02-04-bayes-rule.markdown

 the data our senses pick up is fundamentally not what we care about.
-We see a 2-D projection of the oscillations of an electromagnetic field, but want to know the 3-D shape, texture, and color of a rich scene of objects, and we feel minute changes in air pressure inside our skulls, but want to know if they were made by a wolf or a dog.
+We see a 2-D projection of the oscillations of an electromagnetic field, but want to know the 3-D shape, texture, and color of a rich scene of objects, or we feel minute changes in air pressure inside our skulls, but want to know if they were made by a wolf or a dog.

 Here's a concrete example, using our simple picture from above.